-New Accounting Pronouncement
+Adoption of New Accounting Pronouncement

-FASB issued ASU 2020-07, Not-for-Profit Entities: Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, which is effective for periods beginning after June 15, 2021.
-The pronouncement will require not-for-profit entities to present contributed non-financial assets in the statement of activities as a line that is separate from other contributions.
-It will also require additional qualitative and quantitative disclosures about contributed nonfinancial assets received, disaggregated by category.
+FASB issued Accounting Standards Update ("ASU") 2020-07, Not-for-Profit Entities: Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
+This pronouncement requires not-for-profit entities to present contributed non-financial assets in the statement of activities as a line that is separate from other contributions and provide additional disclosure information related to these items.
+The Foundation adopted the provisions of ASU 2020-07 on a retrospective basis as of July 1, 2020.
+Certain amounts in the prior year statement of activities have been restated to conform to this presentation, but net assets were not impacted.